grandmasternik/chakra-zulu/README.md

 ## About

-*Chakra Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to their suble subtle body energies.
+*Chakra Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to theirs ubtle body energies.

 ## Wireframe